Alcoholism: Why Can't I Stop Drinking?By Dr. Margaret Paul

 As Gwen learned Inner Bonding, tuning into her feelings and connecting with her spiritual source of love and comfort, she realized that keeping herself and her children in an abusive situation was not loving to anyone.
 She asked her husband to join her in counseling, but he refused.
 Mustering her courage, she left her husband - and discovered that her family was actually relieved for her!
 They had been very worried about her, but had not wanted to interfere.

 When Gwen no longer felt trapped and suffocated, her desire to drink went away.
 She was so excited to be able to be herself.
 "I just couldn't be myself with Sam.
 No matter what I did, it was wrong, unless I did exactly what he wanted me to do.
 It is such a relief to be able to just be myself.
 And my children actually seem happier too.
 They are so happy to have me back rather than numbed out with alcohol."

 If you want to stop drinking and can't, you might want to look closely at what you would need to do to change your situation so that you no longer need to drink to avoid pain.
-Learning and practicing Inner Bonding will give you the strength to make the changes you need to make, and joining the Inner Bonding membership community will give you the support you need to take loving care of yourself.
+Learning and practicing Inner Bonding will give you the strength to make the changes you need to make.

 Send this article to a friend Print this article Bookmarked 1 time(s)

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...

 A sense of entitlement is common these days.
 People who feel entitled believe that they are more important than others and that their needs should come first.
 They are the takers.
 Caretakers support the takers.
 Caretakers believe they are not as important as others, that their needs should come last.
 Takers need to practice compassion for others.
 Caretakers need to practice compassion for themselves.